dantleech/blog/content/posts/2025/10-18-weymouth.md

 run out.
 14 miles to Weymouth.
 I recited my poems.
 "I'd be a good voice actor" I thought.
 My voice was gruff and I imagined I could be a knight in Game of Thrones "... and sail beyond the beds of all the western stars until I die".
-I was reciting the poems out loud.
+I was reciting the poems out loud to ignore the passing of time.
 It was just the dark, the road, the rain and the occasional car speeding past me.

 Finally I made it to Osmington and the street lamps and then the Weymouth Esplanade which I've run up and down countless times.